New Miss America first Alaskan, Korean American title holder - NewsBreak

 “Getting to have this platform to speak about why inclusion is important during a time like this when our country is so divided, and to speak about why it’s important to be compassionate, why it’s important to be empathetic, why it’s important to keep an open mind and to be willing to listen to those who aren’t like you or maybe have different opinions than you, I think that this is a time where we need that more than ever,” she said.

-Broyles winning the Miss America title wasn't the first barrier broken by an Alaska woman this year.
-Last summer, teenager Lydia Jacoby of Seward, Alaska, came from out of nowhere to win the women's 100-meter breaststroke at the Tokyo Olympic Games.
+Broyles winning the Miss America title wasn’t the first barrier broken by an Alaska woman this year. .
 She became the first Alaskan to ever qualify for the Olympics in swimming, let alone win gold.

 “I think it’s incredibly cool that Alaskan women are representing Alaska, representing our home state so well and getting the recognition I think we deserve,” Broyles said.